The Pipeline Configuration File¶

 mpd: - manifest_edit.plugins.mpd.utc_remove: - '*' - manifest_edit.plugins.mpd.utc_add: ntp: https://time.akamai.com/?ntp

 The Pipeline Configuration File is written in yaml format.
-It is a human-readable data representation format, similar to JSON but easier to use.
+It is a human-readable data representation format.
 If you're not familiar with its syntax, you can have a look at this basic introduction.

 If you're totally new to .yaml, you most likely will be able to follow this chapter by keeping in mind the following basic facts about yaml:

-- indentation matters and is what defines hierarchy
+- indentation is important and is what defines hierarchy

 - always indent using spaces and not TABs